StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 ## Filter displayed events

-The events displayed in the Events Perspective and in the Events list in the right panel of the StackState UI can be filtered in the **View filters** panel on the left of the StackState UI.
+The events displayed in the Events Perspective and in the Events list in the right panel **View summary** tab can be filtered in the **View filters** panel on the left of the StackState UI.

 ### Filter by source component